kortiz75/feedreader/README.md

 # Feed Reader Testing

+## Purpose of Project

+To learn about testing with JavaScript and test-driven development.
+To learn how to use the Jasmine test suite to run tests against code and how to handle varying situations including asynchronous code.

 ### To open feed reader through GitHub

 1. Navigate to http://kortiz75.github.io/frontend-nanodegree-feedreader to open up the feed reader site